-The experience gained through increasingly responsible work rôles, in which I was expected to guide others, has developed my understanding of criteria which can be used for evaluating designs as a springboard for improving them iteratively.
-These criteria are expressed through four analyses that I have developed which underpin decision-making in my design practice:
+The experience gained through increasingly responsible work rôles, in which the author was expected to guide other designers, shaped the articulation of the three analyses which were made for evaluating designs as a springboard for iterative improvement.
+These analyses are:

-- an 'expressive constructivist' model of learning for the individual; - an account of how technology can then support learning; - a learner-centred holistic breakdown of questions faced by students; - and an account of the perspectives of other stakeholders in education.
+- · an 'expressive constructivist' model of learning; - an account of how technology can support such learning; - a learner-centred breakdown of questions to focus on progress in education more holistically.